 - 10 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and reported amounts of revenues and expenses during the reporting period. - 11 The Authority has elected not to apply to its proprietary activities Financial Accounting Standards Board Statements and Interpretations, Accounting Principles, Board Opinions, and Accounting Research Bulletins of the Committee of Accounting Procedures issued after November 30, 1989. - 12 The Authority does not have any infrastructure assets for its Proprietary Fund. - 13 Inter-fund receivables and payables arise from inter-fund transactions and are recorded by all funds affected in the period in which the transactions are executed. - 14 Long-lived assets to be held and used are tested for recoverability whenever events of changes in circumstances indicate that the carrying amount may not be recoverable.
 When required, impairment losses on assets to be held and used are recognized based on the fair value of the asset and long-lived assets to be disposed of by sale are reported at the lower of carrying amount or fair value less cost to sell.
-As of September 30, 2016 and 2015, the Authority has not recognized any reduction in the carrying value of its fixes assets when considering SFAS 144. - c.
+As of September 30, 2017 and 2016, the Authority has not recognized any reduction in the carrying value of its fixes assets when considering AU 360. - c.
 Budgetary Policy Control The housing authority submits its annual operating and capital budgets to the State of New Jersey Department of Community Affairs in accordance with New Jersey statute.
 After the New Jersey Department of Community Affairs approves the budget, it is formally adopted by resolution of the Housing Authority's Board of Commissioners.
 Once adopted, the Board of Commissioners may amend the legally adopted budget when unexpected modifications are required in estimated revenues and expenses.
 Each fund's budget is prepared on a detailed line item basis.
-Revenues are budgeted by source and expenditures are budgeted by expense classification within each revenue source. - d.
-New Accounting Pronouncements The Authority was required to adopt GASB Statement 68, Accounting and Financial Reporting for Pensions which requires employers to recognize their proportionate share of the collective net pension liability, collective deferred outflows of resources, collective deferred inflows of resources and collective pension expense excluding that attributable to employer-paid member contributions.
-Additional information regarding the adoption of GASB 68 can be found in Note 8 to these financial statements.
+Revenues are budgeted by source and expenditures are budgeted by expense classification within each revenue source.